ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

-One use case of our packages and resources has been reported since we sent the last newsletter.
+Two use cases of our packages and resources have been reported since we sent the last newsletter.

 * [Using a targets pipeline to query data from the Water Quality Portal](https://discuss.ropensci.org/t/using-a-targets-pipeline-to-query-data-from-the-water-quality-portal/3140).
 Reported by Julie.

+* [Backing up GitHub organisation with gitcellar](https://discuss.ropensci.org/t/backing-up-github-organisation-with-gitcellar/3153).
+Reported by Hugo Gruson.

 Explore [other use cases](/usecases) and [report your own](https://discuss.ropensci.org/c/usecases/10)!